Iritty taluk

 Iritty taluk is one of five taluks in Kannur district of Kerala, India.
 Iritty was established as a taluk in March 2013 when UDF government declared new 12 taluks for the state.
-Iritty taluk borders with Taliparamba taluk in the north, Thalassery taluk in the west and Karnataka state towards the east.
-It comprises Iritty municipality, parts of Mattannur municipality and 11 surrounding panchayats.
+Iritty taluk borders with Taliparamba taluk in the north, Thalassery taluk in the west, Wayanad district in south and Karnataka state in east.
+It comprises Iritty municipality, Mattannur municipality and 11 surrounding panchayats.

 History

-Iritty taluk was established on 9th February 2014 by bifurcating Thalassery and Taliparamba taluks.
+Iritty taluk was established on 9 February 2014 by bifurcating Thalassery and Taliparamba taluks.
 Kerala ex Chief Minister Umman Chandy inaugurated Iritty taluk in 2014.
 Iritty was formed as a taluk along with other taluks in Kerala which was declared by UDF government.